Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 What happened to our money in September?

-In September we saw an increase in our net worth, mostly from an increase in our investments.
+In September, we saw an increase in our net worth, mostly from increasing our investments.

-Although we saw a fair increase, I’m sure it won’t last that long seeing how the markets have been lately.
+Although we saw a modest increase, I’m sure it won’t last that long, seeing how the markets have been lately.

-The financial markets are still very volatile, so I’m expecting the same fluctuations with our investements.
+The financial markets are still very volatile, so I’m expecting the same fluctuations with our investments.

-We need to consider the fact that we will not need this money for at least another 25 years or more.
+We need to consider that we will not need this money for at least another 25 years or more.